 - 1. For all lecture courses, one credit per lecture/week/semester will generally be adopted. - 2.
-Each theory course will be of 4 hours and practical will be of 6 hours duration per week. - 3.
+Each theory course will be of 4 hours and practical will be of 8 hours duration per week. - 3.
 Each theory paper examination will be of 3 hours duration and practical examination will be of 4 hours duration. - 4.
-After the second semester the students will be required to undertake an In-plant Training comprising of 4 weeks in some industry/organization/institute and shall be required to submit an In-Plant-Training report for which seminar presentation and viva-voce examination will be held in the third semester. - 5.
 The dissertation is to be innovative work based on small piece of research work allotted in 3rd semester.
 The allotment/distribution of students is to be done at department level.
-Scheme of chapters of dissertation may be as follows-
+Scheme of chapters of dissertation may be as follows-Acknowledgement